Differential Gene Expression

 Assessing results

-• We don’t know the ground truth
+• Methods are hard to evaluate - we don’t know the ground truth

 • Using known data (positive controls)